 It is common to use "determinism" as name for the thesis that we have no free will.
 This is the source of much confusion.
 "Determinism" is the name of a thesis about the laws of nature, and that is all.
-It is not a thesis about free will, or about what we can predict, or anything else.

 It is common to use "determinism" as name for the thesis that we have no free will.
 This is the source of much confusion.
 "Determinism" is the name of a thesis about the laws of nature, and that is all.
-It is not a thesis about free will, or about what we can predict, or anything else.